DrESlayton/NEH2023/README.md

-# Application for NEH Humanities Data Scientist
+# E. Slayton Application for NEH Humanities Data Scientist

 ### Introduction to Application

+For Decades the National Endowment for the Humanities has focused on supporting research that brings humanistic perspectives to

 ### Open Access for Open Humanities